Projects

 -2020-

 Grimes, T.M., Tinker, M.T., Hughes, B.B., Boyer, K.E., Needles, L., Beheshti, K., Lewison, R.L.
 2020.
-Characterizing the impact of recovering sea otters on commercially important crabs in California estuaries.
-Marine Ecology Progress Series.
+Characterizing the impact of recovering sea otters on commercially important crabs in California estuariesMarine Ecology Progress Series.

-Zeller, K.A., Lewison, R.L., Fletcher, R.J., Tulbure, M.G., Jennings, M.K.
+Zeller, K.A., Lewison, R., Fletcher, R.J., Tulbure, M.G., Jennings, M.K.
 2020.
-Understanding the importance of dynamic landscape connectivity.
-Land.
+Understanding the Importance of Dynamic Landscape ConnectivityLand.

 Jennings, M.K., Zeller, K.A., Lewison, R.L.
 2020.
-Supporting adaptive connectivity in dynamic landscapes.
-Land
+Supporting Adaptive Connectivity in Dynamic LandscapesLand

-Verutes, G.M., Johnson, A.M., Caillat, M., Ponnampalam, L.S., Peter, C., Vu, L., Junchompoo, C., Lewison, R.L., Hines, E.M.
+Verutes, G.M., Johnson, A.F., Caillat, M., Ponnampalam, L.S., Peter, C., Vu, L., Junchompoo, C., Lewison, R.L., Hines, E.M.
 2020.
-Using GIS and stakeholder involvement to innovate marine mammal bycatch risk assessment in data-limited fisheries.
-PLOS One.
+Using GIS and stakeholder involvement to innovate marine mammal bycatch risk assessment in data-limited fisheriesPLOS One.

-Chen, H.LLewison, R.L., An, L., Yang, S., Shi, L., Zhang, W. 2020 Understanding the direct and indirect effects of payment for ecosystem services on resource use and wildlife.
-Anthropocene.
+Chen, H.LLewison, R.L., An, L., Yang, S., Shi, L., Zhang, W. 2020.
+Understanding the direct and indirect effects of payment for ecosystem services on resource use and wildlifeAnthropocene.

 Lemons, G.E.Lewison, R.L., Seminoff, J.A., Coppenrath, C.M., Popp, B.N.
 2020.
-Nitrogen isotope fractionation of amino acids from a controlled study on the green turtle (Chelonia mydas): Expanding beyond Glx/Phe for trophic positionMarine Biology.
+Nitrogen isotope fractionation of amino acids from a controlled study on the green turtle (Chelonia mydas): expanding beyond Glx/Phe for trophic positionMarine Biology.

 Hines, E., Ponnampalam, L.S., Junchompoo, C., Peter, C., Vu, L., Huynh, T., Caillat, M., Johnson, A.F., Minton, G., Lewison, R.L., Verutes, G.M.
 2020.
 Getting to the bottom of bycatch: a GIS-based toolbox to assess the risk of marine mammal bycatch.
-Endangered Species Research. https://doi.org/10.3354/esr01037
+Endangered Species Research.

 Schmidt, G.M.Lewison, R.L., Swarts, H.M.
 2020.
-Identifying landscape predictors of ocelot road mortality.
-Landscape Ecology. https://doi.org/10.1007/s10980-020-01042-4
+Identifying landscape predictors of ocelot road mortalityLandscape Ecology.

 News Coverage: